• Skip to main content

 Crush the spices.
 Break up the spices using a mortar and pestle into smaller pieces.

 Once the water comes to a boil, add the tea leaves or tea bag.
 Reduce the heat to low to medium.
 Let the tea steep with the spices for 2 minutes, no longer to prevent bitter tea.
-Then, add the milk.
+Then, add your choice of milk.

 Aerate the Chai.
 There's two main ways of aerating chai to develop flavor: